-Bending is a common technique used in many different styles of guitar playing.
+Bending is a common technique used in many different styles of guitar playing and particularly if you play a lot of solos.
 But for some people, especially beginners, it can be painful and difficult to perform correctly.

 In this guide we will start by going through the best strings for bending on electric and acoustic guitars (hint: go for a lighter gauge).
 We will then go through the downsides of these strings and some other things you can do to make bending easier.